codeasmanuscript/site/lessons/rintro/cheatsheet.md

 ## [1] 6
 {% endhighlight %}

-# Writing functions #

-functions are created using the `function()` directive and are stored as R objects of the class "function".
-Functions can be passed as arguments to other functions and they can be nested (functions inside functions)

-{% highlight r %}
-f <- function(argument) {
-  ## do something here
-}
-{% endhighlight %}

-{% highlight r %}

-## make a function called above10 with the argument x that subsets all variables of x that are greater than 10
-above10 <- function(x) {
-  use <- x > 10
-  x[use]
-}

-## make a function called above with the arguments x & n that subsets all variables of x that are greater than n
-above <- function(x, n) {
-  use <- x > n
-  x[use]
-}

-## create a function called columnmean that takes the arguments y and the argument remove.NA with a default value of TRUE.
-This function takes the number of columns of y, turns it into a numeric object, and calculates the mean of each column of y while removing NA values
-columnmean <- function (y, remove.NA = TRUE) {
-  nc <- ncol(y)
-  means <- numeric(nc)
-  for (i in 1:nc) {
-    means[i] <- mean(y[,i], na.rm = remove.NA)
-  }
-  means
-}
-{% endhighlight %}
 # Loop Functions #

-R has built loop functions, which often have the word "apply" in them.
+> R's for looping is inherently (excruciatingly) slow.
+Because of this, there are several built-in functions that speed up looping, which often have the word "apply" in them.
+Using these and other techniques compared to using for loops is called vectorization.
+R is very computationally efficient at vectorizations.
+>
 - `lapply`: loop over a list and evaluate a function on each element
 - `sapply`: same as `lapply` but it tries to simplify the result
 - `apply`: apply a function over the margins of an array
 - `tapply`: apply a function over subsets of a vector (`lapply()` used with `split()` does the same thing)
 - `mapply`: a multivariate version of `lapply`

-# lapply #
+## `lapply()` ##

-`lapply` loops internally with C code, making the looping faster

-`lapply` takes two to three arguments:

-1. a list `x` (or another object that is coerced to a list)
+> `lapply` loops internally with C code, making the looping very fast.
+It takes two to three arguments: a list `x` (or another object that is coerced to a list); a function, including anonymous functions, which are user created without a name; other arguments as necessary.
+It will always return a list object.
-2. a function
-3. other arguments as necessary
+>
+> Example code:

 {% highlight r %}